DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 ## Backup of just user data

 user-data daily export using the [official procedure.](https://github.com/dani-garcia/bitwarden_rs/wiki/Backing-up-your-vault)</br>
-For bitwarden_rs it means sqlite database dump and backing up `attachments` directory.
+For bitwarden_rs it means sqlite database dump and backing up `attachments` directory.</br>
 The created backup files are overwriten on every run of the script, but borg backup is daily making snapshot of the entire directory.